baiv84/bitlyapi/README.md

 `Bitlyapi` is the console tool to communicate with `Bitly.com` service API.

 Main tool features are:
-+ make short links from fully URL given by the user
++ make short links from fully URL given by the user (via keyboard input or console parameter)
 + make bitlinks calculations after it being clicked